TranscribeFast Team

 A practical framework to test and refine interview questions: recruit pilot participants, run pilots, evaluate results, and revise for clarity and depth.

 Your interview guide is a hypothesis.
-A quick pilot turns it into a reliable instrument—catching confusing wording, broken flow, and missing probes before it’s too late.
+Piloting turns it into a reliable tool—catching confusing wording, broken flow, and missing probes before you collect real data.

 • Reveal ambiguous wording and unintended bias.